modenaxe/msk-STAPLE/README.md

    * green: not compartimentalised anatomical structures - basically the rest.

 ## How to contribute, request features and report bugs [WIP]
-* To **report a bug**, or anomalous behaviour of the toolbox, please open an issue in the repository page.
-It would be ideal if you could make the issue reproducile with some data that you can share with us.
+* To **report a bug**, or anomalous behaviour of the toolbox, please open an issue [on this page](https://github.com/modenaxe/msk-STAPLE/issues).
+Ideally, if you could make the issue reproducile with some data that you can share with us.
 * To **contributing to the project with new code** please use a standard [GitHub workflow](https://guides.github.com/activities/forking/):
-   1. forking this repository
+   1. fork this repository
-   2. creating your own branch, where you make your modifications and improvements
+   2. create your own branch, where you make your modifications and improvements
-   3. once you are happy with the new feature you have implemented create a pull request
+   3. once you are happy with the new feature that you have implemented you can create a pull request
-   4. we will review your code and, if required
+   4. we will review your code and potentially include it in the main repository.
-* **feature requests**: please open an issue.
-* **urgent feature requests**: see point 2.
+* To propose **feature requests**, please open an issue [on this page](https://github.com/modenaxe/msk-STAPLE/issues), label it as `feature request` using the `Labels` panel on the right and describe your desired new feature.
+We will review the proposal regularly but work on them depending on the planned development.

 # Current limitations
 * The STAPLE toolbox is still in strong development, so some key documentation might be missing.
 Please refer to the examples included the main STAPLE repository for now.

-* The lower limb models are missing an articulated patello-femoral joint.
-This is in development.
+* The lower limb models currently include a patella rigidly attached to the tibia.
+An articulated patellofemoral joint is under development.
 *